 - (a) Programme: Ryanair DAC (the "Issuer") has established a Euro Medium Term Note Programme (the "Programme") for the issuance of up to €6,000,000,000 in aggregate principal amount of notes (the "Notes") guaranteed by Ryanair Holdings plc (the "Guarantor"). - (b) Final Terms: Notes issued under the Programme are issued in series (each a "Series") and each Series may comprise one or more tranches (each a "Tranche") of Notes.
 Each Tranche is the subject of a final terms (the "Final Terms") which completes these terms and conditions (the "Conditions").
 The terms and conditions applicable to any particular Tranche of Notes are these Conditions as completed by the relevant Final Terms.
-In the event of any inconsistency between these Conditions and the relevant Final Terms, the relevant Final Terms shall prevail. - (c) Agency Agreement: The Notes are the subject of an amended and restated issue and paying agency agreement dated 27 July 2023 as amended or supplemented from time to time (the "Agency Agreement") between the Issuer, the Guarantor, Citibank N.A., London Branch as fiscal agent (the "Fiscal Agent", which expression includes any successor fiscal agent appointed from time to time in connection with the Notes), Citibank Europe Plc as registrar (the "Registrar", which expression includes any successor registrar appointed from time to time in connection with the Notes), the paying agents named therein (together with the Fiscal Agent, the "Paying Agents", which expression includes any successor or additional paying agents appointed from time to time in connection with the Notes) and the transfer agents named therein (together with the Fiscal Agent, the "Paying Agents", which expression includes any successor or additional paying agents appointed from time to time in connection with the Notes) and the transfer agents named therein (together with the Registrar, the "Transfer Agents", which expression includes any successor or additional transfer agents appointed from time to time in connection with the Notes).
-In these Conditions references to the "Agents" are to the Paying Agents and the Transfer Agents and any reference to an "Agent" is to any one of them. - (d) Deed of Guarantee: The English Law Notes are the subject of an amended and restated deed of guarantee governed by English law dated 27 July 2023 (the "English Law Deed of Guarantee") entered into by the Guarantor and the Irish Law Notes are the subject of an amended and restated deed of guarantee governed by Irish law dated 27 July 2023 (the "Irish Law Deed of Guarantee") entered into by the Guarantor.
+In the event of any inconsistency between these Conditions and the relevant Final Terms, the relevant Final Terms shall prevail. - (c) Agency Agreement: The Notes are the subject of an amended and restated issue and paying agency agreement dated 1 July 2024 as amended or supplemented from time to time (the "Agency Agreement") between the Issuer, the Guarantor, Citibank N.A., London Branch as fiscal agent (the "Fiscal Agent", which expression includes any successor fiscal agent appointed from time to time in connection with the Notes), Citibank Europe Plc as registrar (the "Registrar", which expression includes any successor registrar appointed from time to time in connection with the Notes), the paying agents named therein (together with the Fiscal Agent, the "Paying Agents", which expression includes any successor or additional paying agents appointed from time to time in connection with the Notes) and the transfer agents named therein (together with the Registrar, the "Transfer Agents", which expression includes any successor or additional transfer agents appointed from time to time in connection with the Notes).
+In these Conditions references to the "Agents" are to the Paying Agents and the Transfer Agents and any reference to an "Agent" is to any one of them. - (d) Deed of Guarantee: The English Law Notes are the subject of an amended and restated deed of guarantee governed by English law dated 1 July 2024 (the "English Law Deed of Guarantee") entered into by the Guarantor and the Irish Law Notes are the subject of an amended and restated deed of guarantee governed by Irish law dated 1 July 2024 (the "Irish Law Deed of Guarantee") entered into by the Guarantor.
 The term Deed of Guarantee is used in these Terms and Conditions to refer to the English Law Deed of Guarantee or the Irish Law Deed of Guarantee, as the context requires, and the term Deeds of Guarantee refers to both of them. - (e) Deed of Covenant: The Notes may be issued in bearer form ("Bearer Notes"), or in registered form ("Registered Notes").
-Registered Notes in relation to English Law Notes are constituted by an amended and restated deed of covenant governed by English law dated 27 July 2023 (the "English Law Notes are constituted by an amended and restated deed of Covenant") entered into by the Issuer.
-Registered Notes in relation to Irish Law Notes are constituted by an amended and restated deed of covenant") entered into by the Issuer.
-Registered Notes in relation to Irish Law Notes are constituted by an amended and restated deed of covenant governed by Irish law dated 27 July 2023 (the "Irish Law Deed of Covenant") entered into by the Issuer.
+Registered Notes in relation to English Law Notes are constituted by an amended and restated deed of covenant governed by English law dated 1 July 2024 (the "English Law Deed of Covenant") entered into by the Issuer.
+Registered Notes in relation to Irish Law Notes are constituted by an amended and restated deed of covenant governed by Irish law dated 1 July 2024 (the "Irish Law Deed of Covenant") entered into by the Issuer.
 The term Deed of Covenant is used in these Terms and Conditions to refer to the English Law Deed of Covenant or the Irish Law Deed of Covenant, as the context requires, and the term Deeds of Covenant refers to both of them.